MichaelTu522/IXD256-code/Final Project/Readme.md

 ![Kazuha and his sword](../Final%20Project/Images/Kazuha.png) And the name of the sword is "Freedom Sworn"

-For the glove, I still want to combine the vibration feedback, and by adding sensors like: Bent Sensor and Pressure Sensor, I can make the glove to control multiple things like Walk, Run and Jump, which could be useful when playing the game.
+For the glove, I still want to combine the vibration feedback, and by adding sensors like Bent Sensor and Pressure Sensor, I can make the glove control multiple things like walking, Run, and Jump, which could be useful when playing the game.

 ## Implementation